-Have you bought weeds and realized you don’t know how much medicine you are getting from your money?
-Or are you wondering why you hear the terms “O”, “zip”, “eight” when one buys cannabis?
+Have you bought cannabis and realized you don’t know how much medicine you are getting from your money?
+Or you’ve just set up your first indoor weed grow tent kit and are now wondering how to measure your plants?

 If you are new to the world of cannabis, you might be shocked by how much math the process involved.

 Yes, you read that right because everything about it is measured.
-But don’t worry, if you are a buyer, you just need to remember some terms like gram, eighth, quarter, half, or ounce, so you and the seller could agree on the exact grams you want for your weed.
+But don’t worry, you just need to remember some terms like gram, eighth, quarter, half, or ounce, so you and the seller could agree on the exact grams you want for your weed.

 The marijuana metric system can be confusing, so I created this article to help those who are new in the world of cannabis, so they will understand the terms they will hear when they buy their weed.